No. 14 Texas Tech wins 77-64 over Beard and No. 23 Texas

+“Tonight wasn’t about me, guys.
+I’m on the record my whole career.
+And you guys understand that I respect the opponent and I respect the game,” Beard insisted afterward.
+“And congratulate Texas Tech on a good home win in the Big 12.
+Had a great crowd tonight.
+I thought it was a good college basketball game.”

-When Beard left the South Plains 10 months ago to become coach at his alma mater, and their most-hated rival, Red Raiders fans immediately started pointing to this chance to let him hear how they felt.
-It was raucous in the arena long before tipoff in the game to wrap up the first half of the Big 12 schedule, and stayed that way through the end of the victory that kept them undefeated at home.
+The game had been sold out for weeks, and it was raucous long before tipoff.
+It stayed that way through the end of the victory that kept the Red Raiders undefeated at home.

-Kevin McCullar had 19 points, including 12 made free throws, while Bryson Williams added 16 points and Davion Warren 10 as the Red Raiders (17-5, 6-3 Big 12) took sole possession of third place in the conference standings behind 10th-ranked Kansas and eighth-ranked Baylor — both teams that Texas Tech has beaten this season.
+Kevin McCullar had 19 points, including 12 of 15 free throws, while Bryson Williams added 16 points and Davion Warren 10.
+The Red Raiders (17-5, 6-3 Big 12) took sole possession of third place halfway through the conference schedule behind 10th-ranked Kansas and eighth-ranked Baylor — teams they have beaten this season.

+“I’m relieved, I’m tired but also so proud.
+Just appreciative of the way our players played, they showed a lot of heart,” Adams said, “It was just such an awesome environment.
+I don’t think I’ve ever experienced anything like that.”

-Obanor, Williams and Warren are all senior transfers, and among eight newcomers this season for first-year Red Raiders head coach Mark Adams.
-The 65-year-old Adams was Beard’s top assistant, then stayed and got the job he had always wanted as head coach of his alma mater.
+Obanor, Williams and Warren are all senior transfers, and among eight newcomers this season for Adams, the 65-year-old coach who was Beard’s top assistant, but stayed and got the job he had always desired at his alma mater.

+When asked about not getting on that plane with Beard last April, Adams responded, “Well, it looks pretty good looking through the rear-view mirror.”

 Multiple security personnel surrounded Beard when he first came out on the court a few minutes before the game to a cascade of boos.

 Many students entered the arena by walking over a door mat with Beard’s face on it.
-Several times there were chants in unison using an expletive directed at Texas and Beard, similar to those that were heard when the Longhorns team bus arrived at the arena for a workout the day before the game.
-There were other vulgar chants, and obviously a lot of boos throughout.
+Several times there were chants in unison using an expletive directed at Texas and Beard, similar to those that were heard when the Longhorns team bus arrived at the arena for a workout the previous day.
+There were other vulgar chants and a lot of boos throughout, but it appeared that nothing got thrown on the court from the stands.

 Beard, also with the Red Raiders from 2001-11 as associate head coach for Bob Knight and then Pat Knight, had a 112-55 record the past five seasons as their head coach.
 Tech went to the NCAA Elite Eight in 2018, then a year later finished 31-7 with an overtime loss to Virginia in the national championship game.

-After both teams traded a couple of baskets at the start of the game, with Ramey making a 3 for a 5-4 Texas lead, Tech went ahead to stay with a 15-2 run that Marcus Santos-Silva capped when he tipped in a missed 3-pointer by Daniel Batcho that first bounced on the rim several times.
+After both teams traded a couple of baskets to start the game, with Ramey making a 3 for a 5-4 Texas lead, the Red Raiders went ahead to stay with a 15-2 run that Marcus Santos-Silva capped when he tipped in a missed 3-pointer by Daniel Batcho that first bounced on the rim several times.

 BIG PICTURE

 Texas: The Longhorns came into the game leading the nation allowing only 54.5 points a game.
-Texas Tech had already reached 55 on another 3 by Obanor that hit the rim multiple ties before falling with 10:49 left.
-The Red Raiders also shot 55.6% (15 of 27) before halftime.
+Texas Tech had 43 by halftime after shooting 55.6% (15 of 27), and reached 55 on another 3 by Obanor that rim-rattling 3 with 10:49 left in the game.

 Texas Tech: The Red Raiders are 14-0 at home this season, and have won 17 in a row at the United Supermarkets Arena going back to the final three home games with Beard as their coach last year.